jason-allen-oneal/plaguefire/README.md

 ## Gameplay Guide

 ### Character Creation

 1. Choose your race from 8 available options, each with unique stat modifiers
 2. Select your class from 6 character archetypes
 3. Distribute ability points across strength, intelligence, wisdom, dexterity, constitution, and charisma
 4. Choose your starting spell (for magic-using classes)
+5. As you level, each wave of unlockable class spells adds one more pick than the previous wave—plan ahead for bigger batches

 ### Controls

 - **Arrow Keys/WASD**: Move character
 - **Space**: Wait/rest
 - **i**: Open inventory